 The Alberta Agriculture Hall of Fame was created in 1951 to recognize individuals on a biennial cycle who have made significant contributions to the agriculture and food industry and to the development and sustainability of rural life in Alberta.

-The next induction cycle begins in the spring of 2020.
 A candidate must be nominated by 3 individuals other than members of the candidate's immediate family.

 Nominators may submit a nomination on behalf of an organization or independently as individuals.